plugwise/progress/README.md

 Any thing we have ready in **our** `home-assistant.core` should be put in `branches.txt`.
 As we self-use `plugwise-{description}` for PRs add it as such.

 As we don't want 'push-by-push', for now (until we make this a PR mandatory repository)  you'll have to manually trigger the workflow from https://github.com/plugwise/progress/actions/workflows/diffy.yml

+## Gotcha's

+The github actions on this repo run daily + will self-commit to the repo.
+As such 'auto'-triggering should be used with care.

+Hence the above comment to implement a PR-only trigger (besides the daily one) and not react to 'all' commits.